Evidence based psychological treatment

 We provide psychological treatment onsite and online for individuals aged 18+ to address a range of issues including:

-Lavinia McSwain is a registered psychologist and a lecturer with more than 16 years of experience working across hospital, community mental health, forensic, and university settings.
-Her work spans both the public and private sectors, where she has supported adults experiencing a wide range of mental health challenges.
-Lavinia is also a member of the Australian Association of Psychologists (AAPi).
+I am a registered psychologist and a lecturer with more than 16 years of experience working across hospital, community mental health, forensic, and university settings.

 Our evidenced based treatment approaches include: